debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/analyzing/decode-lorawan-payload.md

       on the left side
       of the packet.

-      -\> In our example, the payload data has been automatically decoded by Wireless Logger application.
+      -\&gt; In our example, the payload data has been automatically decoded by Wireless Logger application.

       ![](./_images/payload-decoder-1.png)